Félix María Zuloaga: La Reforma

 Zuloaga's old commander Ignacio Comonfort ascended to the presidency in December, 1856, and proceeded to administer over one of the most eventful presidencies in 19th century Mexican history.
 A convention finished drafting a new constitution for the nation in early 1857, only to encounter extreme opposition from conservatives over its unprecedented reforms aimed against the army and the church.
-Most notable was the opposition to the constitutional codification of the Ley Lerdo, a law which forced collective entities to forcibly sell their properties, affecting both the Catholic Church, and Mexico's Indigenous communities, who had a tradition of farming on communal lands.
+Most notable was the opposition to the constitutional codification of the Ley Lerdo, a law which forced collective entities to forcibly sell their properties, affecting both the Catholic Church in Mexico, and Mexico's Indigenous communities, who had a tradition of farming on communal lands.
 Further controversy was inflamed when the government mandated that all civil servants swear an oath to the constitution or lose their jobs.
 Many Catholics did refuse the oath, but those who did not were excommunicated.

 Zuloaga was initially loyal to the moderate liberal government of Ignacio Comonfort.
 He helped command a government effort to put down a conservative rebellion in Puebla.
 As tensions over the constitution rose, Comonfort left the capital and temporarily resided in Tacubaya where his defenses were commanded by Zuloaga.

 However, by December, Zuloaga was among those being suspected of plotting against the government, and he was even indicted.